casadi/casadi/docs/users_guide/source/daebuilder.rst

 Constructing a |DaeBuilder| instance symbolically
 -------------------------------------------------

 We can create |DaeBuilder| instances using CasADi symbolic expressions.
-The current ambition is to support an acausal model approach taking elements from the Functional Mock-up Interface (FMI) standard as well as the proposed Base Modelica standard.
+The current ambition is to support an acausal model approach taking elements from the Functional Mock-up Interface (FMI) standard as well as the proposed Base Modelica standard [#basemodelica]_.
 Specifically, model variables (cf. :numref:`sec-model_variables`) are defined using the conventions defined by the FMI standard, version 3.0.
-The model equations (cf. :numref:`sec-model_equations`), on the other hand, where standard FMI relies on a black-box C API, we try to follow the proposed Base Modelica standard.
+The model equations (cf. :numref:`sec-model_equations`), on the other hand, where standard FMI relies on a black-box C API, we try to follow Base Modelica.
 We will discuss in :numref:`sec-modelica` how this support can be used to enable symbolic import of models formulated in actual Modelica.

 To illustrate the usage, consider the following simple DAE corresponding to a controlled rocket subject to quadratic air friction term and gravity, which loses mass as it uses up fuel: